-The tables below describe what is required for each single-service node.
+The following tables describe what is required for each single-service node.
 In a High Availability configuration, a single-service node represents each of the HA server instances.

-Java based products (Artifactory, Distribution, Mission Control) must run with JDK 11.
+Java-based products (Artifactory, Distribution, Insight, Mission Control) must run with JDK 11+.
 The JDK is already bundled into the applications.

 JVM Memory Allocation